dapi-co/DapiSDK-Flutter/README.md

 # DapiSDK-Flutter
-This guide will show you how to integrate DapiConnect SDK for Flutter and use its components to interact with the API.
+This guide will show you how to integrate DapiSDK for Flutter and use its components to interact with the API.

 # Dapi Flutter SDK